volatilemolotov/beam/learning/tour-of-beam/learning-content/java/common-trasnforms/filter/description.md

 ### Using Filter

-You can filter the dataset by criteria.
-It can also be used for equality based.
-Filter accepts a function that keeps elements that return True, and filters out the remaining elements.
+PCollection datasets can be filtered using the Filter transform.
+You can create a filter by supplying a predicate and, when applied, filtering out all the elements of PCollection that don’t satisfy the predicate.

 ```
 PCollection<String> allStrings = pipeline